 The turquoise-laden seams can reappear just as suddenly as they disappeared, so many miners will follow for a distance.
 This can result in a lot of wasted effort, as there’s no guarantee that the seam itself hasn’t permanently terminated in that spot.

 For the most part, the mining of turquoise is limited to small-scale operations run by only a few people for part of the year.
 The Godber Mine is an example of this and produces some of the best turquoise found in Nevada.

 Turquoise itself has a unique formation process, it’s a secondary mineral which is formed by the breakdown of other minerals and it requires some pretty specific conditions to form.
 When the conditions are right, an aqueous solution of the components of the stone precipitates turquoise in empty areas in the surrounding rock.

 Also Read: Finding Gold Nuggets at Rye Patch, Nevada

 Nevada is home to a number of beautiful minerals and gorgeous opals are readily available to be looked for by pretty much anyone who has the time and money to head out to Virgin Valley.
 Unfortunately, areas, where amateurs can look for turquoise, are quite rare and the state’s commercial industry is beginning to falter as well with the better known deposits being worked out.

-Either way, it is a great place to stop when you’re on the hunt for the next specimen to add to your collection.
+Either way, Nevada is a great place to stop when you’re on the hunt for the next specimen to add to your collection.
 Rockhounding Nevada is a pleasure if you take the time to research areas that are likely to be productive.

 Although it is rare to find unknown mineral deposits, I am always reluctant to tell interested prospectors that they shouldn’t bother looking.
 Who’s to say that there aren’t some undiscovered sources of opal or turquoise in Nevada that are still waiting to be found?